Practical Compliance Guideline

 15. However, if such a 7-year loan on complying terms in accordance with section 109N is not put in place between the sub-trust and the private company beneficiary prior to the private company's lodgment day, a deemed dividend will arise at the end of the income year in which the loan matures.

-16. The timeline on the following page outlines the key dates of which the relevant parties to sub-trust arrangements under this Guideline must take note.
+16. The two following timelines outline the key dates of which the relevant parties to sub-trust arrangements under this Guideline where the investment Option 1 is not repaid on 30 June 2018 or on 30 June 2019 must take note.

 17. The Commissioner will not accept that the rolling over of all or part of the investment Option 1 that is not repaid into a further investment option described in PS LA 2010/4 will prevent the provision of financial accommodation to which Division 7A may apply.
 Consequently, the approach in PS LA 2010/4 will cease in respect of existing (original) sub-trust arrangements at the time the investment Option 1 matures.

 18. Where the facts and circumstances indicate that there has never been an intention to repay the principal of loan at the end of the 7-year interest only loan, the sub-trust arrangement was not entered into in accordance with PS LA 2010/4 and this may lead the Commissioner to consider that the purported arrangement was a sham, and/or that there was fraud or evasion.
 In these circumstances, the Commissioner may go back beyond the standard period of review14 and deem a dividend in the income year in which the provision of financial accommodation originally arose.